-vate/deactivate network interfaces, are supported on every major OS without kernel modification, however some implementation details are OS specific, as described below.
+We have constrained our solution to support legacy applications.
+Our design can be extended to every major OS with minimal modification, however some implementation details are OS specific, as described below.

-5.1 Wait-n-Migrate
+A. Wait-n-Migrate

 The implementation of Wait-n-Migrate realizes four functions: monitoring flows, selecting the primary network interface, terminating individual TCP flows, and disabling a network interface: